What happens to a child who is not at risk?

 How a child can be protected from harm or further harm, including arranging support for the family and information about Parent Capacity Orders and Parent Responsibility Contracts

 Parent capacity orders are used to help parents keep their children safe.
 The Children’s Court can issue a stand-alone parent capacity order.
 This order requires a parent to participate in a program, service, course, therapy or treatment to improve their parenting skills so they can provide a safe, nurturing home for their child.

-Parent capacity orders aim to reduce the need for Family and Community Services (FACS) to intervene, such as removal of a child from the family home or a decision not to return a child to their parent’s care.
+Parent capacity orders aim to reduce the need for Communities and Justice (DCJ) to intervene, such as removal of a child from the family home or a decision not to return a child to their parent’s care.

-The Children’s Court can make a parent capacity order on its own, or FACS can make an application if the following have identified:
+The Children’s Court can make a parent capacity order on its own, or DCJ can make an application if the following have identified:

 - an issue with the parent’s or primary caregiver’s care for a child or young person

 - the potential risk of significant harm to the child or young person

 - it is reasonable and practical to make a parent or primary caregiver participate in a service, course or treatment program